Finding free Texas state records is simple and fast, making it easy to look up anyone’s past in Texas right now.

 The Texas court system has three levels — trial courts, appellate courts, and supreme court.6

-How to Find Anyone’s Court Records – Texas
+How To Find Anyone’s Court Records in TX

 Court records are the papers submitted or electronic documents filed during a court case.7